approov/quickstart-ionic-advancedhttp/REFERENCE.md

 # Reference
 This provides a reference for all of the Approov related methods that are implemented in the plugin.

 Some methods have `success` and `failure` completion functions.
-The `faulure` function always has a single `error` parameter which provides a map with the following entries:
+The `failure` function always has a single `error` parameter which provides a map with the following entries:

 * `type`: Type of the error which may be `general`, `network` or `rejection`.
 If the type is `network` then this indicates that the error was caused by a temporary networking issue, so an option should be provided to the user to retry.
 * `message`: A descriptive error message.